Safe-Algorithm/TestGrid/README.md

 ---

-# FastAPI backend api Setup and Run Guide
+# FastAPI backend API Setup and Run Guide

 This guide will help you set up and run the backend FastAPI app.
 Make sure you have Python 3.10.12 installed on your system before proceeding.

-## Setup Instructions
+## Backend Setup Instructions

 1. **Clone the Repository**